Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Bone tumors account for 5-9% of all malignant neoplasms of childhood.
+Bone tumors account for 5-9% of all malignant neoplasms in childhood.

-Histologically, bones consist of several types of tissues: bone, cartilaginous, fibrous and hematopoietic.
-Accordingly, bone tumors can have a different origin and differ in a significant variety.
+Histologically, bones consist of several types of tissue: bone, cartilage, fibrous and hematopoietic bone marrow.
+Accordingly, bone tumors can have different origins and differ significantly in diversity.

 Classification of bone tumors in children